 A Message from the Executive Director

-Thank you for taking the time to learn about MOVA and the important work being done on behalf of crime victims in Massachusetts.
-We welcome your thoughts and suggestions as we develop this site and please feel to contact us if we can assist you in serving those impacted by crime.
+Thank you for taking the time to learn more about The Massachusetts Office for Victim Assistance (MOVA).
+I hope that you find the information on our site valuable and informative.
+We welcome your suggestions and feedback as we continue to develop our website and social media presence.
+Please feel to contact us if we can assist you in serving those impacted by crime.
+Together, we will promote positive change for victims and survivors throughout the Commonwealth of Massachusetts.

 Liam T. Lowney